darbinreyes/subparprogrammer/C/euclid/Euclid.VII.5.md

   * "the foundations of formal number theory in the Elements are principles of informal number theory."

 ## Proof

+"Let the number A be a part of BC, and another number D be the same part of another number EF that A is of BC."

+part.(A, BC) = part.(D, EF)

+"I say that the sum of A and D is also the same part of the sum of BC and EF that A is of BC."

+part.(A + D, BC + EF) = part.(A, BC)

+"Since, whatever part A is of BC, D is also the same part of EF, therefore, there are as many numbers equal to D in EF as there are in BC equal to A."

+part.(A, BC) = part.(D, EF)

+⇒

+EF/D = BC/A

+"Divide BC into the numbers equal to A, namely BG and GC, and EF into the numbers equal to D, namely EH and HF.
+Then the multitude of BG and GC equals the multitude of EH and HF."

+BC = BG + GC = A + A
+EF = EH + HF = D + D
+multitude.(BG, GC) = multitude.(EH, HF)

+"And, since BG equals A, and EH equals D, therefore the sum of BG and EH also equals the sum of A and D. For the same reason the sum of GC and HF also equals the sum of A and D."

+BG = A ∧ EH = D

+⇒

+BG + EH = A + D

+GC = A ∧ HF = D

+⇒

+GC + HF = A + D

+"Therefore there are as many numbers in BC and EF equal to A and D as there are in BC equal to A."

+(BC + EF)/(A + D) = BC/A

+"Therefore, the sum of BC and EF is the same multiple of the sum of A and D that BC is of A."

+(BC + EF)/(A + D) = m = BC/A

+"Therefore, the sum of A and D is the same part of the sum of BC and EF that A is of BC."

+part.(A + D, BC + EF) = part.(A, BC)

+Therefore etc.

+Q.E.D.

 ## Proof Summary